Epworth, Lincolnshire: Landmarks

 The Old Rectory, a Queen Anne style building, rebuilt after the fire of 1709, has been completely restored and is now the property of the World Methodist Council.
 It is maintained as a museum.
 It is also the site of supposed paranormal events that occurred there in 1716, while the Wesley family was living in the house.

 The Church of England parish church of Saint Andrew is on a hill overlooking the town.
 Its architecture suggests that its oldest part may have been built in the late 12th century with later additions in the 14th and 15th centuries.
 The Rev. Samuel Wesley, father of John and Charles Wesley, was Rector here (and is buried in the churchyard).

 Epworth is described as the 'Home of Methodism' and there is a Methodist church in the centre of the town.
 This was built in 1888 (opened for worship in 1889) and continues to be a busy hub in the centre of the community.
 The church (along with the town as a whole) attracts hundreds of visitors from around the world each year tracing the history of the Methodist movement.
 There is a trail around the town linking the sites which were significant for the Wesley family.

+Demographics

+Epworth had a population of 4,363 at the 2021 Census.
+The ethnic makeup of the town was recorded at 97.9% White British and Ethnic Minorities were recorded at 1,1% of the population.
+Christianity has the highest religious following at 59.7% of the local population, followed by irreligious at 38.6% and Islam at 0.7%.
+Other religious and faiths were less than 0.5%.